best-practice-and-impact/qa-of-code-guidance/book/continuous_integration.md

 * Continuous delivery - ensuring that your code is fit for use after each integration
 * Continuous deployment - automatically deploying working code into production

-### Automating your tests
+### Automate tests to reduce risk of errors

 Tests should be run whenever you make changes to your project.
 This ensures that changes do not break the existing, intended functionality of your code.
-However, it's not easy to remember to run your tests at regular intervals.
+However, it is easy to forget to run your tests at regular intervals.
 You're already putting effort into `commit`ing your changes to a version control system regularly.

 And you're right to think "surely this could be automated too?"